electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/mmi/_index.md

 ![MMI](mmi2.jpg "Audi MMI")

-## 10.1 or 11.6 inches: the central MMI touch display
+## MMI Touch

+Audi Q4 e-tron comes with MMI Touch as standard.
 The MMI touch display with acoustic feedback has a 10.1-inch diagonal and a resolution of 1,540 x 720 pixels.

 It is used to control the infotainment system as well as a number of comfort functions.

 In addition, it allows text input in handwriting.
 In the optional large version, the display comes with an 11.6-inch diagonal and a resolution of 1,764 x 824 pixels.

 It is the largest display in the Audi portfolio to date and is expected to be available for order this year.